pixie-io/pixie/src/stirling/README.md

 *   `--privileged`: BPF requires root permissions.
 *   `--volume=/sys:/sys`: Required for BPF probes to function correctly.
-*   `--pid=host`: [OPTIONAL] Uses host's PID namespace.
-Used in tests to easily find the target PID and ensure it's same as what BPF sees.
+*   `--pid=host`: Uses host's PID namespace.
+Without this, Stirling's calls to `getpid()`` won't be correctly resolved.
+    Also used in tests to easily find the target PID and ensure it's same as what BPF sees.
 This is used inside `Jenkinsfile`.
 *   `--volume=/:/host`: Make the entire host file system to `/host` inside container.
 Stirling needs this to access all of the data files on the host.
 One of them is the system headers, which is used by BCC to compile C code.
 Also required for accessing debug info of binaries in other containers.